 The differential diagnoses listed here are not exhaustive.

-- Most drugs have comparable efficacy but differ in regards to their side effects.
+- Most drugs have comparable efficacy but different side effects.

-- Take > 4 weeks to take effect
+- Most antidepressants require > 4 weeks to take effect.

 - Always start with the lowest dose and increase in small steps.

-- If the patient is in remission: continue antidepressants for at least 4–9 months.
+- If the patient is in remission, continue antidepressants for at least 4–9 months (continuation phase).